How to Copy Trade with MetaTrader

 For all this, we can say that the internet is full of signal providers and copy trading platforms that can even be considered scams.
 If you are looking for opinions about copy trading in forums or web pages you can find some of them.
 That's why our advice is not to blindly trust the marketing, promotions or reviews of these services.
 Always test the software first, yourself.
 Many auto trading software developers offer demo versions or trial periods where you can try the software for free with no obligation.

 Once you have successfully registered you can adjust the settings according to your personal preferences.

 Is MetaTrader Effective for Copy Trading?

 It is important that you research the efficiency and conversion rate of a signal provider for MT4 and MT5 before subscribing to the service and beginning your MetaTrader copy trading.
 For this, for example, you have the option of applying the signals directly to your MetaTrader charts.
-This way, you can see the application and the effectiveness in real time.
+This way, you can see the application and its effectiveness in real-time.

 If you opt for free signals, you also have the option to test the quality of this service without risk, in your demo account.

 Via the "Signals" tab of the "Toolbox" menu in the MetaTrader 4 and MetaTrader 5 platform, you can evaluate the effectiveness and performance of the copy trading signal services at 3 different points: